 If you’re interested in geology, you have to hike the Tablelands Trail.
 The rocks here look like the moon, but they are actually part of the Earth’s mantle.
 There are two ways to hike the Tablelands.

 The first is a flat hike on an old road that follows the base of the mountain.
 It has great views of the rocks and is an easy walk.
+There are info plaques along the way to help you learn about the plants and geology.

 The second option is to hike off-trail to the top of the Tablelands.
 It’s rocky and there are no markers, so you need to be comfortable with route finding.
 I went with guides from Wild Gros Morne who helped us find the best path to the top while also teaching us about the unique rocks and plants.